 Consolidate credit card debt with bad credit

-If you have bad credit you won’t be able to get a low-interest loan, no way and no how.
+If you have bad credit, you won’t get a low-interest loan, no way and no how.
 Don’t fall for any debt consolidation loan scams.
 If your credit score is under 675, your best chance of getting a loan is to use the credit union where you have your bank account.
-Don’t use Lending Club, Avant or any PayDay loan companies.
+Don’t use Lending Club, Avant, or any PayDay loan companies.
 All of these types of debt consolidation lenders offer only high-interest rate loans that include additional fees.
 Stay away from this route.

 And if you are looking for government credit card relief?